Rethinking author fees for open access

 The APC model is not equitable

 Charging a fee to share one’s research cuts many researchers out of the scholarly conversation.
-APC models favor select voices: researchers with grant funding, researchers at institutions that can afford an expensive publishing agreement, researchers from High Income countries.
+APC models favor select voices: researchers with grant funding, researchers at institutions that can afford an expensive publishing agreement, researchers from high income countries.
 Publishers have suggested that a system of waivers can address this problem.
-But waivers only partially address the issue: they reveal "a patronizing view of scientific sharing which translates into the control of science in the hands of rich countries and diminishes the Global South as a mere passive observer with no control...”
-(Debat and Babini, 2019).* Publishers also limit the number and size of waivers they provide.
+But waivers only partially address the issue.
+In reality, they reveal "a patronizing view of scientific sharing which translates into the control of science in the hands of rich countries and diminishes the Global South as a mere passive observer with no control...”
+(Debat and Babini, 2019).
+Publishers also limit the number and size of waivers they provide.
 Although they might give an automatic 100% waiver to authors from Low Income countries, they often only provide partial waivers to other authors.
-Even a guarantee to waive 50% of an APC could still mean an author faces a bill of $1000, often even more.
-For example, despite being at a highly funded institution in a High Income Country, even authors at the University of Minnesota are simply not in a position to pay all or part of an APC.
+Even a guarantee to waive 50% of an APC could still mean an author faces a bill for thousands of dollars.
+Despite being at a highly funded institution in a high income country, even authors at the University of Minnesota are simply not in a position to pay all or part of an APC.

 Scholarship from researchers in the Global South, from researchers who do not receive grant funding, from researchers who are not affiliated with a research institution matters.
 Publishing models that systematically prevent many researchers from participating are inherently inequitable.